-These coasters are inexpensive, easy to make, great for gifts, and these are made to last!
-Please read all the way through to learn how to preserve them.
+These coasters are inexpensive, easy to make and these are made to last!
+Homemade coasters are a fun way to preserve family memories and they make a great gift!
+Please read all the way through this tutorial to learn how to preserve them.

 First you’ll need a ceramic tile or coaster.
 Mine came from the Dollar Tree and I chose it because it already had the cork on the bottom to protect surfaces – you could put sticker felt onto the bottom of a tile from a hardware store.